By Dr. Tom House, with Lindsay Berra

 What is torque retention?

-Torque retention is defined as delaying rotation of your back shoulder towards the target for as long as possible; the back shoulder should not start rotating to the target until the front foot hits the ground and your center of gravity – think belly button - has moved forward, ideally to at least 80% of stride length.
-This helps you store the torque you have generated with your hips and shoulders instead of allowing that energy to leak out too early.
+Torque retention is defined as delaying rotation of your back shoulder towards the target for as long as possible; the back shoulder should not start rotating to the target until the front foot hits the ground and your center of gravity – think belly button – has moved forward, ideally to at least 80% of stride length.
+This helps you create hip and shoulder separation and store the torque you have generated with your hips and shoulders instead of allowing that energy to leak out too early.

 Retaining Torque Allows You to “Throw Hard Easy”

 You don’t throw with your arm, you throw with your whole body.
 The kids who have learned to throw with just their arms never have torque.
 When you have torque, you don’t feel like your arm is involved.
 Rather, it’s just along for the ride; Nolan Ryan used to explain this by saying, “I want to throw hard, easy.”
 The greater the hips and shoulder separation – which is the winding of the rubber band – and the longer you can hang onto that torque, the harder you will throw easily.
 When you do finally let the back shoulder kick in to deliver the arm, which releases that stored energy, the energy explodes into the arm and then into the baseball.
 If you begin throwing – that is, moving that back shoulder – before the front foot hits the ground, you are not taking full advantage of torque.